MEET CANDICE FABRY — FOUNDER OF FEARLESS & CAPABLE

 Candice, we’re so hyped to partner with you and see the incredible impact your business will have on people in the game.
 How do you feel about your mentorship program fueling a women’s soccer network?

-The Women in Soccer network is spotlighting and promoting the glass ceiling shatterers within the industry and I’m so excited that Fearless and Capable can also be a part of the solution to making the soccer world better than we found it!
+The Women in Soccer network is spotlighting and promoting the individuals shattering the glass ceiling within the industry and I’m so excited that Fearless and Capable can also be a part of the solution to making the soccer world better than we found it!
+All WIS members have access to a 10% discount on Fearless & Capable mentoring offerings.
+Use code: WISMENTOR

 WIS member spotlights are conducted and written by our content producer Pip Penman.